juan3juan/budgerPlanner/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Notice, you need to update the callback url and redirect url in the .env to: http://localhost:3000 to make it work
+#### `Auth0 configuration`

+I used Auth0 for authentication, in order to run the code in your local environment, you need to register Auth0 [Auth0](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D) and create Application with setting following params: <br />
+REACT_APP_AUTH0_CALLBACK_URL=http://localhost:3000 <br /> REACT_APP_AUTH0_RETURNTO_URL=REACT_APP_AUTH0_CALLBACK_URL=http://localhost:3000 <br />

+For details, please reference this tutorial: [https://auth0.com/docs/quickstart/spa/react](https://auth0.com/docs/quickstart/spa/react)<br />

+Once Auth0 is done, you can copy the domain and client id into the .env file and then you can run <bold>npm start</bold> to run the project locally.

 ### `npm run deploy`

 This will deploy the project into github page in your repository. open [http://gitUserName.github.io/yourrepository] to view it in the browser.

-Notice: since github page doesn't run project under root level, you need to change the following environment variable in the .env before deployment:
+Notice: since github page doesn't run project under root, you need to change the following environment variable in the .env before deployment:

-REACT_APP_AUTH0_CALLBACK_URL: [http://gitUserName.github.io/yourrepository]
+REACT_APP_AUTH0_CALLBACK_URL: [http://gitUserName.github.io/yourrepository] <br />
-REACT_APP_AUTH0_RETURNTO_URL: [http://gitUserName.github.io/yourrepository]
+REACT_APP_AUTH0_RETURNTO_URL: [http://gitUserName.github.io/yourrepository] <br />
-REACT_APP_REPOSITORY: yourrepository
+REACT_APP_REPOSITORY: yourrepository <br />

 You also need to change the homepage in package.json: